Inmersión

 Inmersión (Immersion) is the sixth studio album by Chilean singer-songwriter, and record producer Javiera Mena.
 It was released on April 23, 2025, under the record label, Géiser Discos.
 The album consists of ten tracks, including the singles "Volver a Llorar", "Entropía", and "Mar de Coral" which features vocals from Argentine singer Santiago Motorizado, vocalist of the rock band El Mató a un Policía Motorizado.

-Background and promotion
+Background

 In an interview with LOS40, Javiera Mena explained the meaning behind the record.
 She also described it as "an album that radiates tranquility and luminosity", and "that invites the listener to connect with my music and what I do, in a deeper way."

 “Inmersión evokes the idea of immersing ourselfs in a deep emotional state, going through pain and, at the same time, having the courage to emerge to see life with a new perspective."